ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Motivation

 The report separates Cardano technology development from processes of human interaction and relationship, when the two are interconnected.
-The report identifies disillusionment within the social network of stake pool operators as a core theme and concludes that tweaking the system with targeted revisions would resolve the root causes.
+The report identifies disillusionment within the social network of stake pool operators as a core theme, concluding that tweaking the system with targeted revisions would resolve the root causes.

 If organizational change does not occur in a timely fashion, the opportunity for things to go wrong and individuals to become disillusioned increases (Aamodt, 2010).
 Disillusioned SPOs may stop cooperating (Beck et al, 1979).